 RSF Conference Series: Business, Management and Social Sciences is a peer-reviewed journal with open access.
 The article processing or delivery of the manuscript submitted to the manager or editor through an online system or by using the OJS Open Access publishing model, and this journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

-This RSF Conference Series: Business, Management and Social Sciences is open access conference series which means that all content is freely available without charge to users or / institution.
-Users are allowed to read, download, copy, distribute, print, search, or link to full text articles in this journal without asking prior permission from the publisher or author.
-This is in accordance with
+This journal is an open-access journal which means that all content is freely available without charge to users or / institutions.
+Users are allowed to read, download, copy, distribute, print, search, or link to full-text articles in this journal without asking prior permission from the publisher or author.
+This is in accordance with Budapest Open Access Initiative.

 Budapest Open Access Initiative

 An old tradition and a new technology have converged to make possible an unprecedented public good.
 The old tradition is the willingness of scientists and scholars to publish the fruits of their research in scholarly journals without payment, for the sake of inquiry and knowledge.
 The new technology is the internet.
 The public good they make possible is the world-wide electronic distribution of the peer-reviewed journal literature and completely free and unrestricted access to it by all scientists, scholars, teachers, students, and other curious minds.
 Removing access barriers to this literature will accelerate research, enrich education, share the learning of the rich with the poor and the poor with the rich, make this literature as useful as it can be, and lay the foundation for uniting humanity in a common intellectual conversation and quest for knowledge.